Microbial-derived Fibres are Proving to be a Sustainable Game Changer

 High Manufacturing Costs are Likely to Pose Challenges for the Market Growth

 Some of the challenges regarding the microbial-derived fibre market are anticipated to limit the market expansion over the forecast period.
 For instance, the additional expenses associated with microbial cellulose synthesis are anticipated to impede the industry's expansion.
 Microbial cellulose manufacturing is a more expensive approach than plant cellulose production due to the poor productivity of known strains and the use of costly growth medium.
 The culture medium accounts for a significant portion of the entire cost of microbial cellulose synthesis.
-As a result, the higher costs associated with microbial cellulose manufacturing are expected to impede market expansion.
+As a result, the higher costs associated with microbial cellulose manufacturing are expected to impede microbial-derived fibre market analysis.

 Searching for a Country or Region Specific Report?